sriramgvvss/AutoPracTestCypress-JSTest/README.md

 This project contains basic end to end automated scripts for validating My Store online shopping web-app with the url: http://automationpractice.com/index.php

-This a uses javscript over cypress.io.
+This uses javscript over cypress.io.

 The scripts are located in the following path:
 JStest/cypress/integration/MyStore Transactions